 NOTE - Prior to fiscal year 2011 the Fund classified its entire fund balance as reserved.
-During fiscal year 2011 the Fund implemented Governmental Accounting Standards Board Statement No. 54, Fund Balance Reporting and Governmental Fund Type Definitions, which required several prescribed classifications of fund balance.
-Generally, the portion classified as nonspendable represents the Fund corpus, and the remainder is classified as restricted since it may only be disposed in accordance with the scope of constitutional and statutory requirements.
+During fiscal year 2011 the Fund implemented Governmental Accounting Standards Board Statement No. 54, Fund Balance Reporting and Governmental Fund Type Definitions (GASB 54), which required several prescribed classifications of fund balance.
+In prior years 2011 to 2016, the Fund's corpus was the basis used to determine nonspendable fund balance classification.
+In the current year, this basis was modified to reflect nonspendable fund balance as that portion that was constitutionally not spendable.
+Generally, the portion classified as nonspendable represents the Fund's constitutionally permanent nature, and the remainder is classified as restricted since it may only be disposed in accordance with the scope of constitutional and statutory requirements.
+To aid in comparability between years, fund balance classifications have been restated to reflect this modified approach for years 2011 to 2016.